OxfordCMS/OCMS-blog/_posts/bioinformatics/2020-06-02-Template-Post.md

 ---

 ## Executive Summary
+This post serves as an example and how-to on how to write a markdown file and how to create a blog post on the OCMS blog.

 All posts will start with an executive summary.
 This is a brief (1-2 paragraphs) summary of findings from the report and any findings/actionables/recommendations that stem from the study.
 The executive summary will be the excerpt of the post shown when listing all posts.